Contact Us for a Free Consultation 818-394-7835

 If you were injured by falling merchandise in a store, you could file a premises liability lawsuit.

-At big box stores like Costco, Sam's Club, Lowes, and Home Depot, the product stock needs to be readily available, so it makes sense for it to be kept onsite.
+At big box stores like Costco, Sam's Club, Lowes, and Home Depot, the product stock needs to be readily available, so it makes sense to keep it onsite.

-This stock is enormous, and warehouses are only so big that many of these stores start to stack it high up to the ceiling.
-And if it's outside, high up toward the sky.
+This stock is enormous, and warehouses are only so big that many of these stores start stacking it high up to the ceiling—or, if it's outside, high up toward the sky.

-Sometimes these stacks can reach fifteen feet, increasing the risk of it falling on their customers ten-fold.
+Sometimes, these stacks can reach fifteen feet, tenfold, increasing the risk of them falling on their customers.
 Unfortunately, there's usually no warning as to when something might fall.

-You should not have to pay out of pocket to seek treatment for these injuries and an attorney can help you.
+You should not have to pay out of pocket to seek treatment for these injuries, and an attorney can help you.
+Remember, you have the legal right to hold the store owner accountable for your injuries due to their negligence.
+The compensation you recover could help you cover medical costs, lost wages, and the trauma you have suffered.

 Risks of Stacking Merchandise So High